Order $p$ quantum Wasserstein distances from couplings: Introduction

 In this work, we propose a new definition of the quantum Wasserstein distance based on the coupling approach.
 Our novel definition departs from the observation that, classically, the Wasserstein distance is completely determined by its value on point masses.
 As pure states are quantum analogues of point masses, we propose a coupling definition of the quantum $p$-Wasserstein distance induced by a metric on pure states and then consider an optimisation over all separable couplings of the underlying states.

 We show that, as long as the metric on pure states satisfies some simple continuity properties, the induced quantum $p$-Wasserstein has many desirable properties expected from a good quantisation of the Wasserstein distance.
-In particular, we show that our definition recovers widely studied metrics on the set of quantum states, such as the trace distance, and is closely related to de Palma's quantum Wasserstein distance of order $1$.
+In particular, we show that our definition recovers widely studied metrics on the set of quantum states, such as the trace distance, and is closely related to De Palma's quantum Wasserstein distance of order $1$.
 Furthermore, we show that it offers a natural way of extending distances from pure to mixed states in a way that preserves all the symmetries of the original metric and recovers its value on pure states.
 We also discuss some interesting ways in which our quantised distance behaves differently from its classical counterpart.

+The main aim of this work is to cover a gap in the existing literature by expanding the theory on $p$-Wasserstein distances beyond the established orders $p=1$ and $p=2$, and to establish a general definition that is not restricted by the structure or natural geometry of the space to which it is applied.
+The approach given defines a quantum $p$-Wasserstein distance in very broad generality, allowing for much greater flexibility in application.
+This flexibility is enhanced by its ability to adapt to any underlying geometry on the system's projective Hilbert space subject to the aforementioned simple continuity properties.
+It follows that these distances can be adapted to represent the transport cost with respect to different qualitative properties of quantum states, as long as those properties can be captured by a distance on the projective Hilbert space.

 As an application of our new definition, we give a generalisation of Nielsen's complexity geometry~\cite{Nielsen2006} to mixed states that has a natural operational interpretation of measuring the complexity of mapping one mixed state to another.
 We then study the behaviour of this metric for various ensembles of random quantum states and identify phase transitions in the expected Wasserstein distance between them.
 More concretely, we show that if we look at reduced density matrices of regions whose size is at most one-ninth of the total size, then the complexity distance is exponentially small.
 In contrast, for large enough subsystems, the distance is maximal.
-This result can be interpreted as formalizing the intuitive notion that small enough subsystems of random states are essentially maximally mixed and trivial from a complexity point of view, whereas large enough subsystems are highly entangled and complex.
+This result can be interpreted as formalising the intuitive notion that small enough subsystems of random states are essentially maximally mixed and trivial from a complexity point of view, whereas large enough subsystems are highly entangled and complex.
+This generalisation also allows us to obtain bounds which reflect the exponential nature of complexity in the number $n$ of qubits, in contrast with existing methods from quantum Wasserstein distances which can only give bounds which are linear in $n$.

 We also study De Palma et al's $W_1^H$ distance under random quantum states, showing that they are essentially maximally far apart.
 Previous works~\cite{rouze2021learning} hinted at the possibility that the $W_1^H$ captures how well states can be distinguished by local observables.
 However, as random states cannot be distinguished by local observables, and as our results show that random states can be distinguished by the $W_1^H$ distance, we see that this original intuition is false.
 This mirrors a result found concurrently in \cite{depalma2023shadows}.
 This shows that the $W_1^H$ distance, and in turn the set of Lipschitz observables defined from its dual, have a significantly richer structure than previously expected.